hashgraph/hedera-hcs-sxc-java/README.md

 ### hcs-sxc-plugins-mirror-queue-artemis

-The `queue-config.yaml` file contains the necessary configuration for the `hcs-sxc-plugins-mirror-queue-artemis` component and is found in the `/src/main/resources` of the corresponding java project.
-A sample file is provided as a starting point.
+The `queue-config.yaml` file contains the necessary configuration for the `hcs-sxc-plugins-mirror-queue-artemis` component

-*Note: If a `queue-config.yaml` file is found in the root of the project, it will override the file from `src/main/resources`*

 ```
 queue: